linode/docs/docs/guides/development/frameworks/laravel/how-to-build-website-laravel/index.md

 ## Before You Begin

-1. Familiarize yourself with our [Getting Started](/docs/getting-started/) guide, and complete the steps for setting your Linode's hostname and timezone.
+1. Familiarize yourself with our [Getting Started with Linode](/docs/getting-started/) guide, and complete the steps for setting your Linode's hostname and timezone.

 1. This guide uses `sudo` wherever possible.
-Complete the sections of our [Securing Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.
+Complete the sections of our [How to Secure Your Server](/docs/security/securing-your-server/) guide to create a standard user account, harden SSH access, and remove unnecessary network services.

 1. Update your system.